gbtami/pychess-variants/static/docs/cambodian.md

 To prevent the games from going on forever, there are rules that will declare the game a draw if it does not end in a certain number of moves, similar to Chess's 50-move rule.
 The maximum number of moves allowed will be called the **limit**.

-During the endgame, one of the player will most likely have some advantage and be the one trying to win, *chasing* the other's king into checkmate, while the other player try to *escape* with a draw.
+During the endgame, one of the players will most likely have some advantage and be the one trying to win, *chasing* the other's king into checkmate, while the other player try to *escape* with a draw.
 For the purpose of this rule document the player with advantage will be called the **chasing player**, while the one with disadvantage will be called the **escaping player**.

 In real over-the-board games, the escaping player verbally counts their moves.
 On PyChess, the current count and the limit are shown on the escaping player's side.